-15. Analysis of reserves (continued)
+14. Analysis of reserves (continued)

-The endowment fund is for the benefit of the College of Surgeons West, East and Central Africa.
-These are restricted investment funds donated to the trust with the intention to produce income.
-This fund was created to facilitate the administration of co-funding payment of EMEA CSR Partnerships by Johnson & Johnson entities to approved external community based partnerships in the EMEA region.
-The Janssen designated fund, which is comprised of donations from Janssen EMEA entities, is used to explore and support innovative solutions that improve health and well-being in underserved communities.
-This fund is administered as part of the Lifescan Scotland (a Johnson & Johnson Family of Companies entity) commitment to communities in the Highlands and Islands of Scotland.
-Funds donated by Johnson & Johnson Global Community Impact, New Jersey and United States of America, are allocated towards a number of budgeted initiatives and are designated for these purposes.
-Through a newly established partnership with the Johnson & Johnson Global Public Healt organization, the Trust plays an integral role in supporting the programs initiated by Globa Public Health.
+Endowment Fund The endowment fund is for the benefit of the College of Surgeons West, East and Central Africa.
+These are restricted investment funds donated to the Foundation with the intention to produce income.
+Matched Partnership Fund This fund was created to facilitate the administration of co-funding payment of EMEA CSR Partnerships by Johnson & Johnson entities to approved external community-based partnerships in the EMEA region.
+Janssen EMEA Fund The Janssen designated fund, which is comprised of donations from Janssen EMEA entities, is used to explore and support innovative solutions that improve health and well-being in underserved communities.
+Lifescan Scotland Community Fund This fund is administered as part of the Lifescan Scotland (a Johnson & Johnson Family of Companies entity) commitment to communities in the Highlands and Islands of Scotland.
+Designated Corporate Budget Funds donated by Johnson & Johnson Global Community Impact, New Jersey and United States of America, are allocated towards a number of budgeted initiatives and are designated for these purposes.
+Global Public Health Innovation Fund Through a newly established partnership with the Johnson & Johnson Global Public Health organization, the Foundation plays an integral role in supporting the programs initiated by Global Public Health.
+UNICEF and Rwanda Fund This fund was created to support two programs, namely Rwanda and UNICEF, to strengthen and support primary health care development in Rwanda and to build a multi-year, multi-country approach to child health interventions with UNICEF.

-16. Reconciliation of net (expenditure)/income to net cash flow from operating activities
+15. Reconciliation of net income to net cash flow from operating activities

-2018 2017
+2019 2018

-£
+£ £

-Net (expenditure)/income for the year 6,158,786 (3,603,531)
+Net income for the year 15,361,291 6,158,786

 Adjustments for:

-Interest received (45,000) (25,212)
+Interest income (208,057) (45,000)

-Foreign exchange (gain)/loss (962,062) 1,326,523
+Foreign exchange loss/(gain) 833,267 (962,062)

-Increase in programme -related investment (564,862) (1,502,712)
+Increase in programme-related investment (887,307) (564,862)

-Decrease in debtors (782,768) 5,402
+Increase in debtors (10,315,132) (782,768)

-Increase in creditors (909,222) 884,640
+Decrease in creditors (600,564) (909,222)

-Net cash provided by/(used in) operating activities 2,894,872 (2,914,890)
+Net cash provided by/(used in) operating activities 4,183,498 2,894,872

-17. Related party transactions
+16. Related party transactions